Why Is My Leopard Gecko Upside Down? The Sad Reason For This

 How Do You Tell if a Leopard Gecko Has an Enigma Syndrome?

-Leopard Gecko Has An Enigma Syndro
+Leopard Gecko Has an Enigma Syndro

 If you see your leopard gecko flipping over onto its back only a few times, don’t come to the conclusion that it does have enigma syndrome.
 Look for consistency and other symptoms also.
 So, let’s go through the most common symptoms of enigma syndrome you would find in a ground-dwelling lizard.